 When Do I Need to Obtain a Clearing and Grading (STE) Permit?

-A Clearing and Grading (STE) Permit is required on a construction site when work involves coverage of over 2,000 square feet with an impervious surface such as asphalt, gravel or a building footprint or is required to fill or remove more than 50 cubic yards of soil on a site.
+A Clearing and Grading (STE) Permit is required on a construction site when work involves coverage or replacement of over 2,000 square feet with an impervious surface such as asphalt, gravel or a building footprint, or requires filling or removing more than 50 cubic yards of soil on a site.

-For most construction and for virtually all single family home construction, these permits are submitted with Building Permit or the subdivision approval process.
+For most construction projects, and for virtually all single family home construction, these permits are submitted with the Building Permit or the subdivision approval process.

-A Clearing and Grading (STE) Permit is required when grading is done before the Building Permit is obtained or when the construction does not require a Building Permit but meets the above referenced thresholds. (e.g. no structures are being built as is the case when constructing a parking lot)
+A Clearing and Grading (STE) Permit is also required when grading is done before the Building Permit is obtained, or when the construction does not require a Building Permit, but meets the above referenced thresholds (e.g. no structures are being built as is the case when constructing a parking lot).

 How Do I Obtain a Clearing and Grading (STE) Permit?